 • Other cationic surfactants such as APE possess greater challenges.
 Biodegradation of APE leads to the formation of nonyl and octylphenols, which are highly toxic and if get into the water, destroys the entire marine ecosystem.

-So the best we can do is switch to 100% chemical free organics.
+So the best we can do is switch to hundred percent chemical-free and organic solution.
 To solve the problem, we at BubbleNutWash, have developed products made of Soapnuts which is also popularly known as Reetha.
-A lot of people might have heard the name of it as it was used extensively by the grandparents and generations prior to them.
-These Soap Nuts or “bubble nuts” as we like to call them are fruits that grow wild in Indian forests and were earlier wasted due to inaccessibility.
+A lot of people might have heard the name as it was used extensively by the grandparents and generations prior to them.
+These soapnuts are fruits that grow wild in Indian forests and were earlier wasted due to inaccessibility.

 • That a fruit could be used to wash seems too good to be true, yet, soap nuts have been used for centuries in rural parts of India as a natural soap.
 The soap properties in soap nuts make them the perfect natural detergent because it cleans without having the artificial chemicals that conventional detergents have.

-• Soap Nut is so versatile that even after the used water gets drained, it can be used for plantation purposes.
-Moreover, it generates less amount of foam and requires almost 50% less water as compared to chemical detergents available in the market.
+• Soap nut- washed water is so safe that even after the used water gets drained, it can be re-used.
+Moreover, it generates less amount of foam and requires almost 50 percent less water as compared to chemical detergents available in the market.

-With this, we wish to move aside all those products used for cleaning and washing which contains a large amount of synthetic surfactants and replace it with something that is given by mother nature herself.
+With this, we wish the world moves moves beyond all those conventional products used for cleaning and washing which contains a large amount of synthetic surfactants and replace it with something that is given by mother nature herself.
 This we believe will help achieve a greener society, healthier life and most importantly will allow us to combat the water scarcity problem.